-Is life in prison without parole for a 14-year-old involved in a homicide unconstitutional?
+Is life in prison without the possibility of parole, for a 14-year-old involved in a homicide, unconstitutional?

 Nationwide, there are 73 inmates who are serving life sentences with no possibility of parole for their part in homicides committed when they were 14 or younger.
 On November 7, 2011, the U.S. Supreme Court agreed to hear two of these cases.
 The focus of the arguments to the Court will be the Eighth Amendment’s ban against cruel and unusual punishment.
 A decision from the Court is expected by June, 2012.